m-rahimi/Machine_learning_Python/Data_Incubator/README.md

-This repositoriy contains my solution to the Data Incubator April 29, 2017
+This repository contains my solutions to the Data Incubator callange April 29, 2017